-Do the following:
+You only need to do the following:

 - 1. Check if an update package is available, and notify the user to do upgrade. - 2.
 Download the update zip package to /cache/ dir. - 3.
 Call recovery API to do the upgrade.

 The following are the two APIs that can verify and install the update package: